 Ring-tailed Lemurs have powerful scent glands and use their unique odour as a communication tool and even as a kind of weapon.
 Lemurs mark their territory by scent, serving notice of their presence to all who can smell.
 During mating season, male Lemurs battle for dominance by trying to outstink each other.
 They cover their long tails with smelly secretions and wave them in the air to determine which animal is more powerful.

-Lemurs are primates found only on the African island of Madagascar and some tiny neighboring islands.
+Ring-tailed Lemurs are primates found only on the African island of Madagascar and some tiny neighbouring islands.
 Because of its geographic isolation, Madagascar is home to many amazing animals found nowhere else on Earth.
-You will find lemurs in many terrains including Rainforests, riverside forests, dry scrub and open savannas.
+You will find Lemurs in many terrains including Rainforests, riverside forests, dry scrub and open savannas.

-Their body measures approximately 45cm in length, not including the tail.
-The tail can measure longer than the body, reaching up to 60cm in length.
-They weigh between 2.3 - 3.5kgs.
+The Ring-tailed Lemur's body measures approximately 45 cm in length, not including the tail.
+The tail can measure longer than the body, reaching up to 60 cm in length.
+The Ring-tailed Lemurs weigh between 2.3 - 3.5kgs.

-Out in the wild Ring-tailed Lemurs forage for fruit, which makes up the greater part of their diet, but also eat leaves, flowers, tree bark, and sap.
+Out in the wild Ring-tailed Lemurs forage for fruit, which makes up the greater part of their diet, but also eat leaves, flowers, tree bark, small vertebrates and sap.

-Lemurs use their hands and feet to move nimbly through the trees, but cannot grip with their tails as some of their primate cousins do.
-Ring-tailed lemurs also spend a lot of time on the ground – around 40% of their time!
-Which is unusual among lemur species – there’s over 100 recognized species and subspecies!
+Ring-tailed Lemurs use their hands and feet to move nimbly through the trees, but cannot grip with their tails as some of their primate cousins do.
+Ring-tailed Lemurs also spend a lot of time on the ground – around 40% of their time!
+Which is unusual among Lemur species – there’s over 100 recognized species and subspecies!